 Know a Lot of Anecdotes

 Dad never runs out of real stories.
 This has influenced me so much that I even use his anecdotes in every pre-pitch talk.
-It always feels that those stories are mine and it works everytime.
-Humans just love being hooked in a storyline.
-This made me realize how persuasive one could become when people crave for the next part of your narration.
+It always feels that those stories are mine, and surely warm up my prospect every time.
+Humans just love being hooked on a storyline.
+This made me realize how persuasive one can become when people crave the next part of your narration.
 Telling stories made me close a lot of accounts.

-Just if you are asking, my father is not an Account Man.
-Dad is a Sea Farer who is thoughtful enough to catch up on the 9 months of being away from us, every time he is signed off from the nautical contract.
-Happy Father’s Day also to your dad, may he be beside you or afar!
+Just if you are asking, my father is not a salesman.
+Dad is a seafarer.
+A thoughtful father who catches up from the 9 long months of being away from us, every time he is signed-off from his nautical contract.
+Happy Father’s Day also to your dad, may you be so like him or just a little bit.

 One thought on “3 Traits I Learned From Dad That Made Selling Easier”